Breathing Easy: Asthma and Pregnancy

 It is sometimes difficult to distinguish between symptoms of asthma and normal pregnancy symptoms.
 About half of all pregnant women have some breathing difficulty symptoms at some point during pregnancy.
 In many cases, but not all, these are normal symptoms.
 However, when a woman has a lung or a heart condition, it becomes more difficult to tell when symptoms are related to the condition itself or the pregnancy.
 Again, a provider who is experienced and specializes in both pregnancy and medical conditions such as asthma can help differentiate between the symptoms.

 How can the cause of breathing difficulties be determined?

 In some cases, further testing may be recommended, such as a breathing test, a peak flow meter, or a chest radiograph.
 Physical examination can also give some clues as to the cause of the breathing difficulty and can help your doctor decide on the best way to proceed to minimize the risk to you and your baby.
 In other, more rare cases, breathing difficulty may be related to other breathing complications that pregnancy may exacerbate.
 For that reason, consulting with a physician with expertise in pregnancy and medical disorders is key.

 While asthma shouldn’t stop you from having a baby, it’s important to take steps to keep you and baby well!

 About the Author:

-Dr. Ghada Bourjeily is a physician with Lifespan’s Women’s Medicine Collaborative and a professor of medicine at Brown University.
+Dr. Ghada Bourjeily, FCCP, is a pulmonary physician at the Women's Medicine Collaborative and a professor of medicine at Brown University.
 Dr. Bourjeily has the unique expertise in and researches sleep and respiratory disorders in pregnancy, including understanding sleep disordered breathing in pregnant women.
-She is also the director of research at the Women’s Medicine Collaborative and the Associate Chief for Academic Advancement and Research in Women's Services.
+She is also the director of research at the Women's Medicine Collaborative and the Associate Chief for Academic Advancement and Research in Women's Services.